smartlook/smartlook-crash-gradle-plugin/README.md

 }
 ```

-In the same `build.gradle` file, define the configuration for the plugin and include in your SmartLook API key:
+In the same `build.gradle` file, define the configuration for the plugin and include in your Smartlook API key:

 ```groovy
 smartlookCrashGradlePlugin {